mmozuras/mmozuras.github.com/post/_posts/2017-03-28-staying-sharp-with-exercism.md

 The good thing is that [Katrina Owen](//twitter.com/kytrinyx), the creator of Exercism and just an amazing human being, [is aware of the website not being delightful](//github.com/exercism/discussions/issues/113).
 It gives me hope that this great learning tool will become even better.

 Even with the website not being perfect, I would strongly recommend giving [Exercism](http://exercism.io) a spin to anyone learning a new programming language.
 It works for me.

+_UPDATE: Katrina pointed me to [this incredible treasure trove of an issue](https://github.com/exercism/discussions/issues/123) about gamification.
+Contains actual research  into intrinsic/extrinsic motivation and rewards._